Stable Khovanov homology and Volume: A quantum Dehn surgery theorem

-Then, by the projector-absorbing property (Lemma \ref{l.projabsorb}), we arrive at the chain complex of the skein element obtained by replacing the first $n$-cabled twist region by a $2n$ Jones-Wenzl projector.
-We repeat the argument with the 2nd $n$-cabled twist region and replace it with the $2n$ projector in the direct limit, the 3rd $n$-cabled twist region, and so on and so forth, until all the twist regions are replaced by the $2n$ Jones-Wenzl projector. \end{proof}
+Applying the projector-absorbing property, Lemma \ref{l.projabsorb}, to absorb any $n$ projector on a component of $D$, we arrive at the chain complex categorifying the skein element $L^n_J$ obtained by replacing each $n$-cabled twist region by a $2n$ Jones-Wenzl projector. \end{proof}